Alan Giddins, Non-Executive Chair

 Board effectiveness

 The Board conducts a board effectiveness evaluation on an annual basis.
-The Board intends to undertake its next external evaluation during 2023.
+The Board undertake an external evaluation during 2024, the results of which will be reported in the forthcoming annual report.

 Internal controls